ytan88/flask_backend_for_chatgpt/README.md

     Event Start Time: 2024-03-15 18:15:00, Event End Time: 2024-03-15 18:45:00, UUID: fa8a527d-194e-464f-bceb-643ae19c5b26
     Ask chatbot (or 'quit' to exit):

-### To cancel an event, you can ask "I want to cancle one event with uuid = 392b36c8-1e98-4403-b886-6d8272a84ed3 on Calendy account.".
+### To cancel an event, you can ask "I want to cancel one event with uuid = 392b36c8-1e98-4403-b886-6d8272a84ed3 on Calendy account.".
 The uuid is the UUID string in above reply.

 # packages to install
     sudo apt install code